loveencounterflow/interlex/README.md

   identical to the default tag function, `rx''`, and, say, `new_regex_tag 'iiiii'` is no different from `new_regex_tag 'i'`.
 There's no way to unset a flag.

+## To Be Written

+### XXXXXXXXXXXX

+* `Token` defines `matcher`, can jump into a level or back
+* `Level` has one or more `Token`s
+* `Grammar` has one or more `Level`s
+* `Lexeme` produced by a `Token` instance when matcher matches source

+### XXXXXXXXXXXX

+All scans must be **exhaustive**, **compact**, **contiguous**, **bijective** and **monotonous**, meaning:
+* **Exhaustive** (a.k.a. "no leftovers"): each position in a source from the first to the last codepoint must be covered by some lexeme; more specifically—because dense coverage already falls out from the requirements of compactness and contiguity—the first (non-signal) lexeme must cover the source position with index `0`, and the last (non-signal) lexeme must cover the source position with index `source.length - 1` (a.k.a. `source.at -1`).
+* **Compact** (a.k.a. "no going gaps"): excluding the first and the last lexeme in a given scan, for each lexeme `l` there must be a lexeme `k` that covers the codepoint at `l.start - 1` and another lexeme `m` that covers the codepoint at `l.stop`.
+* **Contiguous** (a.k.a. "no scatter"): each lexeme represents a single part (called the `Lexeme::hit`) of the source; it's not possible for a single lexeme to cover one part of the source here and another, separate part of the source over there.
+* **Bijective** (a.k.a. "one on one"): after an errorless scan, each codepoint of the source will be associated with exactly one lexeme; no codepoint can belong to two or more lexemes at any time (although when using zero-length matchers, the spaces *between* codeints that come right before and after a given lexeme may belong to other lexemes).
+* **Monotonous** (a.k.a. "no going back"): the positions of all lexemes will be emitted in a non-strictly monotonously increasing order, meaning that for all consecutive lexemes `k`, `l`, `k.stop ≤ k.start` will hold and `k.stop > k.start` is impossible.

+Together these principles impose strong constraints on what a well-formed scan can be and lead to some practically interesting invariants; for example, the concatenation of all `Lexeme::hit`s from all lexemes (and signals) resulting from a scan of a given `source` are equal to the source, i.e. `source == [ ( hit for hit from Grammar.scan source )..., ].join ''`

+The grammar is required to / will emit error signals in all situations where any of the above constraints is violated.

+### XXXXXXXXXXXX

+Signals are just lexemes emitted by the scanner (i.e. the grammar).
+Internally they are formed the same way that user lexemes are formed (namely from a token, a source, and a position); they have the same fields as user lexemes, and can for many purposes run through the same processing pipeline as user lexemes.

+### XXXXXXXXXXXX

+"Even with `Grammar::cfg.emit_signals` set to `false`, `Grammar::scan()` will still emit error signals; only `start`, `stop` and `jump` signals will be suppressed."

+### XXXXXXXXXXXX

+"do not use star quantifier(?) in regexes unless you know what you're doing; ex.
+`/[a-z]*/` will match even without there being any ASCII letters"

 ## To Do

 * **`[—]`** can we replace `Level::new_token()` with a shorter API name?